What is ESOS?

-- Measure their total energy consumption for 12 months and complete an ESOS compliant energy audit that covers 90% of their energy consumption and is reviewed by a qualified Lead Assessor OR
+- Measure their total energy consumption for a 12-month period including 31 December 2018 and complete an ESOS compliant energy audit that covers 90% of their energy consumption and is reviewed by a qualified Lead Assessor; OR

 - Implement an ISO 50001 Energy Management System, covering 100% of their energy consumption, that is certified by a UKAS accredited Certification Body